cloud-carbon-footprint/cloud-carbon-footprint/README.md

     --groupBy [day | service]
     --format [table | csv]
   ```
-- To configure regions for your AWS account, edit the list of current regions in `App.ts`.
+- To configure regions for your AWS account, edit the list of regions in `server/application/Config.json`.

 ## To run (website)
   1. ./scripts/dev.bash